 - 2 tsp orange zest

-- 1/2 c unsalted butter 1 stick, cut into tbsp-size slices and slightly softened
+- 1/2 cup unsalted butter, cut into tbsp-size slices and slightly softened

-Remove the paddle attachment and swap for the hook attachment.
+- Remove the paddle attachment and swap in the hook attachment.
 Knead the dough on medium speed for 2 minutes.
 It should be firm and have pulled away from the sides of the bowl by the time you're done.

-Turn the dough out onto a very lightly floured board.
+- Turn the dough out onto a very lightly floured board.
 Fold the dough in towards the center at 12, 3, 6, and 9 o'clock.
 Place the dough in a large bowl.
 Cover the bowl with plastic wrap.
-Turn on your oven’s warm/hold setting for 30 seconds, before turning the oven off and placing the dough in the oven.
+Turn on your oven’s warm/hold setting for 30 seconds, then turn the oven off and place the dough in the oven.
 Let the dough rise in this warm, draft-free place for approximately 1 1/2 hours, or until the dough has almost doubled in size.

-Place the smooth-side of the dough ball facing up into a greased 1 lb. loaf pan.
-Repeat this step for the rest of the dough so that you end up with 8 balls in the loaf pan (2 columns, 4 rows).
+- Place the smooth-side of the dough balls facing up into a greased 1 lb. loaf pan, creating 2 columns or 4 rows of dough balls.
 Cover the loaf pan with a light kitchen towel and let the dough proof for another 40 minutes to 1 hour.
 It's finished proofing when you can gently press down on the top of the dough with your finger and find the dough immediately springs back.